 1408 East Blvd. and 15025 Lancaster Hwy.

-As far as going out to eat, finding compliant restaurants in Charlotte was pretty tough.
+When it comes to dining out in Charlotte, finding Whole 30 compliant restaurants can be pretty tough.
 Not only do you have to consider substituting those mashed potatoes for a salad with no dressing, but you also need to confirm that spice rubs used on meats and vegetables do not contain any sugar or additives.
-I’m sure there are some Queen City restaurants that simply fell off my radar, however I was pleasantly surprised with our experience at the ones listed above.
+I’m sure there are some Queen City restaurants that simply fell off my radar; however, I was pleasantly surprised with my experiences at the ones I mentioned.

-Would I consider doing another Whole30 in the future?
+Will I continue to do Whole30 each January?
 Absolutely.
-I woke up with a swift boost of energy each morning and actually slept better than I have in years.
-Was I hangry?
+While doing the cleanse last year, I woke up with a swift boost of energy each morning and actually slept better than I have in years.
+Am I hangry?
 Sometimes (ok … maybe more than sometimes, but who’s counting?).

 Note: Please seek professional medical advice if you have any questions regarding Whole30.
 This post is simply a roundup of my own Whole30 journey.
 Results and personal experiences may vary.